sbal13/bookshelf-app/README.md

 3. Component lifecycle - Are the right component lifecycle methods used?
 Are they used for the correct purposes?

+4. Reusable Components - Are we properly reusing components?
+Are we able to have reused components exhibit different behavior based on their parent component?

-4. Rendering - Is information rendered in the correct locations?
+5. Rendering - Is information rendered in the correct locations?

 ## Bonus